auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 theory.
 While I was unravelling this puzzle, I basically thought of the plaintext tag as a signal, with the space of cryptographic state changes as the transmission medium.
-I thought of a cryptographic hash function as some sort of exotic modem capable of guaranteeing the delivery of messages exactly in the most relevant situations and incapable of making any other guarantees regarding delivery or non-delivery in other situations.
+I thought of a cryptographic hash function as some sort of exotic modem with an utterly alien queuing discipline capable of guaranteeing the delivery of messages exactly in the most relevant situations, and incapable of making any other guarantees regarding delivery or non-delivery in other situations.

 And yet, my conscious mind was resolutely in denial about the connections between what I was doing and communications theory.
 The penny finally dropped